-From now through to early spring is the peak time of year to see Steller and California sea lions on whale watching tours from Victoria.
-So, in celebration of these playful marine mammals, here are seven reasons why we love sea lions.
+We regularly see Steller and California sea lions on our whale watching tours from Victoria.
+In celebration of these playful marine mammals, here are seven reasons why we love sea lions.

 California sea lion (left) and Steller sea lion. / Photo by Valerie Shore, Eagle Wing Tours